 Although some of the Zanzibar hotels and spa resorts are particularly exclusive and hitting the realm of only the rich and famous, a lot of equally opulent lodges, beach bangas and hotels are quite affordable.

 Many travel to Zanzibar specifically for an experience of superb luxury at a good price.
 Apart from accommodation, the cost of living here even for tourists is quite low.
-So one can splash out a little on one’s lodgings to have a gorgeous infinity pool with easy access to a lush spa on-site, and save at the local restaurants instead.
+So one can splash out a little on one’s lodgings to have a gorgeous infinity pool with easy access to a lush spa on-site, and save money at the local restaurants instead for epic Zanzibar Holidays.

 With some of the most pristine white beaches, turquoise waters and sumptuous hotels, Zanzibar is the ideal destination for romance, honeymoons and weddings.

-Sunset weddings, long walks on the soft beach, a wealth of underwater experiences, cultural tours around Stone Town, all create a great setting for holding hands and sneaky smooching.
+Sunset weddings, long walks on the soft beach, a wealth of underwater experiences, cultural tours around Stone Town, all create a great setting for holding hands and stealing sweet kisses on the best Zanzibar Holidays.

 2. Unbelievably Beautiful Beaches